markpippins/atomic-spring/login-service/README.md

 - **SessionManager**: Manages active user sessions
 - **SecurityProvider**: Abstracts security implementation details

+## User Integration

+The login service specifically integrates with the `user-access-service` for user credential validation.
+It retrieves user information using the `UserService` from the user-access-service, which implements a dual ID system:

+- **Long ID**: For client compatibility with existing web clients
+- **String mongoId**: Internal MongoDB storage ID

 ## API

 The service handles requests through the broker system with operations including: